This post may contain affiliate links. See our affiliate disclaimer here.

 We pay roughly $300/month total for unlimited data on our two phones (through Verizon) and on our hot spot (through an off-market AT&T plan).

-If you’re planning on working on the road, you can’t plan on “just using the RV park wifi” to accomplish anything.
+If you plan on working on the road, you can’t plan on “just using the RV park wifi” to accomplish anything.
 They are notoriously slow or non-existent.
 You cannot RV full-time without purchasing a hotspot that is not your phone.
 You can also buy wifi boosters and other techie products to make a “meh” signal strong enough to use for work.

 Maintenance

 Always, always, always expect to incur maintenance charges each month.
 Expecting to pay each month for maintenance will save you many headaches and knots in your stomach when you inevitably break down, blow a tire, shatter a brake pad, or have a propane leak—all of which have happened to us.
-You’ll need to be changing your oil and refilling propane regularly anyway, so it’s best to just count this as a guaranteed expense.
+You’ll need to change your oil and refill propane regularly anyway, so it’s best to count this as a guaranteed expense.

 Our biggest maintenance occurred when our fuel pump gave out just south of the Grand Canyon.
-We paid $600 to get it replaced and get back on the road.
+We paid $600 to replace it and get back on the road.
 We are probably pretty lucky that our biggest maintenance expense was that low, but I’ll take it!

 We typically spend around $1,500 in maintenance annually.
-Based on our experience, I’d budget $100 a month for this so you are prepared when bigger fixes arise.
+Based on our experience, I’d budget $100 monthly for this so you are prepared when bigger fixes arise.

 RV Insurance